bishtamit-zz/django-searchable-encrypted-fields/README.md

 Person.objects.filter(name="Jo").update(name="Bob", _name_data="Bob")
 ```
 ### Please note:
-A SearchField inherits the validators and default formfield (widget) from its associated EncryptedField.
+A SearchField inherits the validators, default value and default formfield (widget) from its associated EncryptedField.
 So:

 1. Do not add validators (they will be ignored), add them to the associated EncryptedField instead.
 2. Use `null=`, `blank=` and `default=` on the EncryptedField, not the SearchField.
-3. Do not include the EncryptedField in forms, instead just display the SearchField.
+3. Do not include the EncryptedField in forms, only include the SearchField.
 4. Typically you should avoid `editable=False` in the EncryptedField - it prevents validation.
 5. You can override the SearchField widget in a `ModelForm` as usual (see the `encrypted_fields_test` app).
 6. By convention, declare the EncryptedField *before* the SearchField in your Model.